catlynbowles/curious-reader/README.md

 - React Router
 - TypeScript

-## User Stories
+## Features

-- As a user I should see a homepage that previews the book genres with the top book from each category.
+- A user can navigate to the homepage that previews the book genres with the top book from each category.

-- As a user I should be able to select different book genres, which filters the books and book details displayed based on genre.
+- A user can select different book genres, which filters the books and book details displayed based on genre.

-- As a user I should be able to go back to the homepage where I can select a different genre of books to see.
+- From a genre page, a user can go back to the homepage where I can select a different genre of books to see.

 ## Context and Features